 “Do you understand all this code, Thomas?
-Stivarra always has these last-minute assignments for us.”
+I hate how Vessman always has these last-minute assignments for us.”

 “I know what you know,” I say.
-“Big banking convention in Honolulu.
+“The banking side is huge for us, though.
+The honchos in Honolulu.
 I think it involves a new solution to ward off global defaults on mortgages, a new code to protect against Default Swaps.
-To prevent or at least soften another catastrophe like 2008?”
+To prevent, or at least soften another catastrophe like 2008.”

 “Wait until we land.
 Or until we get to our hotel.
 Man, a steak sounds really freaking good!”